thluq/OfflineTools-MELI/README.md

   - 🔴 **Red:** "Invalid" item (label out of pattern or scan error).
 - **Duplicate Handling:** Removes repeated IDs from the database and alerts the user if the same package is scanned more than once.
 - **CSV Export:** Generates a complete report containing verified, missing, and exception items.
 - **Offline Mode:** Runs entirely in the browser, with no need for a database or internet connection after the initial load.

+## 2. Master Label Generator (In Development)

+Module for local generation of master labels, designed for situations where reprinting via *Logistics* is unavailable (file missing) or for creating *Dummy Boxes*.

 ## Technologies Used